-To edit an existing syslog server, click the hyperlinked Red Text server name in the server list (see the Syslog page image on the previous page).
+To edit an existing syslog server, click the hyperlinked Red Text server name in the server list (see the Syslog page image above).
 Make the required changes, then click the Submit button.

-Delete a server by clicking the Delete icon at the top-right of the Edit Syslog Server page.
+To delete a server, click the Delete icon on the top-right of the Edit Syslog Server page.